About the Test

 - What should I bring on test day?

-- Are personal items allowed?
+- Are personal belongings allowed?

 You can bring only your approved identification (ID) document(s), admission ticket, photo file record and pencils into the testing room.